 Traveling with one child certainly has its set of challenges, but traveling with two kids is a whole different beast.
 Whether you’re looking for the easiest double stroller to fly with and cart through the airport, the best double all-terrain for hiking or camping, or the double stroller with the most compact fold, we’ve got you covered.
 We’ve put together this list so you can pick the best double stroller for travel for your specific needs.
 See also: Traveling with Twins

 For simplicity’s sake, we’ve broken down the best double strollers for travel into 3 distinct categories:

 While each category touts different features and serves different purposes, each is great for travel: they’re all lightweight and easy to fold, carry and maneuver. *Note that we didn’t include anything in the tandem stroller department because the fold on tandems tends to be too unwieldy (long) for travel, though many sit n stands tend to be lightweight and okay for travel.

-We’ve picked our Top 7 double strollers for travel… and here they are:
+Without further ado we’ve picked our Top 10 double strollers for travel… and here they are:

 All-terrain strollers are less popular for travel due to their bulk and weight.
-But… if you’re in need of a beefier stroller with better wheels/tires (perhaps you have to contend with cobblestone streets in Boston or Rome?), we recommend the following all-terrain strollers for travel:
+But… if you’re in need of a beefier stroller with better wheels/tires (perhaps you have to contend with cobblestone streets in Boston or Rome?), we recommend the following all-terrain double stroller for travel: